 (e) Lastly, make a quick list of your personal contributions (think: income, household admin, taking care of children etc) during the relationship and also right now.

 Make documenting a daily ritual from here on in.
 Record by date and time.
 Attempt to link any conversations had over multiple communication channels.
 Always keep your documents in a safe location.
-I know this sounds overwhelming — but, you’ve got this (Hello Mojo app will make it easy)!
+I know this sounds overwhelming — but, you’ve got this!

 If you’re on a roll, here are a few extras first steps for divorce to add to your list: